 Crown College Core Course

-The Crown College core course, Crown 80A or 80B, Ethical Issues in Emerging Technologies, is an interdisciplinary seminar concerning the effects of these world-changing technologies and encourages students to develop decision-making strategies to steer these technologies.
-The course examines the impacts of these technologies on society using a variety of disciplinary approaches that engage the perspectives of both humanists and scientists.
+The Crown College core courses, Crown 79, Engaging the University, and Crown 80A or 80B, Ethical and Political Issues in Emerging Technologies, comprise a 2 quarter core course sequence.
+Crown 79 and 80 are interdisciplinary seminars concerning the effects of these world-changing technologies which encourage students to develop decision-making strategies to steer these technologies.
+The courses examine the impacts of these technologies on society using a variety of disciplinary approaches that engage the perspectives of both humanists and scientists.

 What Makes Us Unique